holstritch/holstritch.github.io/_pages/about.md

 I use C#, C++, Unity and UE5 to develop mobile, VR and PC/Console Games.
 I have experience in live ops, rapid prototyping and I'm currently working on a really exciting unannounced game shh!

 I enjoy working closely with designers and getting stuck into how the mechanics feel.
-I love implemented gameplay systems, figuring out a weird bug or diving into a large codebase.
+I love implementing gameplay systems, figuring out a weird bug or diving into a large codebase.
 I care about creating readable and extendable code in the hope that nothing I write bites me or my colleagues in the butt in the future.
 I get a kick out of technical challenges and never want to stop learning.